 Students at Ross University School of Medicine (RUSM) are required to maintain health insurance coverage at all times including during breaks and temporary periods of non-enrollment.
 RUSM offers a student health insurance plan with Aetna Student Health.
 Students may waive the student health insurance plan through Aetna if they have their own equivalent health insurance policy that meets the published waiver standards and is approved by Student Accounts.
 Waivers are accepted once per year (Fall).
 Students admitted in January or May will be required to waive insurance for their entering semester and then again in the fall following matriculation.
 All students are provided evacuation insurance through On Call International.
 More information on these policies and coverage can be obtained on the student portal.

-All companions and dependents (long-term guests) are required to maintain health and evacuation insurance at all times while in Dominica.
-All visitors to Dominica that apply for a companion visa from the Dominican government must provide proof of insurance and evacuation insurance during the immigration application process.
+All companions and dependents (long-term guests) are required to maintain health and evacuation insurance at all times.
+All visitors to campus that are not permanent residents/non-citizensthat apply for a companion visa from the localgovernment must provide proof of insurance and evacuation insurance during the immigration application process.
 Individuals that do not meet these requirements will not be permitted to continue with the immigration application through RUSM.
 Please note that while evacuation insurance alone may provide immediate help, a transport may not be provided if the receiving hospital has a requirement of health insurance coverage to receive treatment.
 All guests should confirm evacuation insurance as well as insurance that will permit transfer to a US hospital.

 Any children enrolling in the RUSM Early Learning Center or Preparatory School are required to have health and evacuation insurance.
 Additional information on this requirement can be found with the school’s enrollment documents.